University-of-Adelaide-Bx-Masters/BIOINF-3010-7150/README.md

 All the data is available from the following link: https://universityofadelaide.box.com/v/mscProjectData

-**Note 1:** The data from this directory is approximately 87GB, meaning that you cannot download the data in one go.
+**Note 1:** The data from this directory is approximately 100GB, meaning that you cannot download the data in one go.
 I would suggest choosing specific libraries you would like to work on and download those separately onto your VM so you don't fill up the VM's allocated space.

-**Note 2:** The data is from 2012-2014, so some of the sequencing technology is quite old!Good luck!
+**Note 2:** Some of the data is from 2012-2014, so some of the sequencing technology is quite old!

+Good luck!

 ### Assessment Checklist